patricialarsen/simulations_misc/check_halo_direct/README.md

 ### Example params.txt script
 ```
-/data/a/cpac/prlarsen/test_direc/arborx/final2/arborx/
+/data/a/cpac/prlarsen/test_direc/arborx/final_may
-/data/a/cpac/prlarsen/test_direc/arborx/final/
+/data/a/cpac/prlarsen/test_direc/arborx/finish
-1
+2
-# 0 =ID matching, 1=position matching, 2 = distribution comparisons, -1 = none
+# 0 = ID matching, 1 = position matching, 2 = distribution comparisons, -1 = none
 0
 # 0 = SOD bin property file comparison (id matching), -1 = none
-0
+1
-# 0 = bighaloparticle file matching (id matching), -1 = none
+# 0 = bighaloparticle file matching (id matching), 1 = bhp and halopart and tags, -1 = none
 256
 # box size
-0.001
+0.0001
 # threshold fraction
 1.e13
 # minimum mass for position matching
 1.e15
 # maximum mass for position matching

 ```
 The first item here is the base analysis directory for the files to be read in.
 The second is the level of matching (ID-based, position-based or distribution only) for the halo catalogs.
 Any other number supresses the halo checks.
-The next option is whether or not to check the SOD bin property files, with ID based matching, and then the bighaloparticle files with ID-based matching.
+The next option is whether or not to check the SOD bin property files, with ID based matching, and then the bighaloparticle files with ID-based matching, with an option to check the haloparticle and haloparticle tag files as well.
+This is currently just defaulting to the first subfile, as the memory requirements for a full check on these will be significant.

 The following inputs are
 - the box size of the simulation